Migrating from earlier versions of Marlowe

 When [Case] Timeout Contract

-will either wait for Timeout
+where When will either wait for Timeout and continue as Contract,

-is defined as:
+Case is defined as:

 data Case = Case Action Contract